 According to Providence Orthopaedics, “…kneeling, deep squatting or lifting something heavy can sometimes lead to a torn meniscus.”
 For all other cases, individuals usually suffer from knee pain due to joint disorders.
 The most common disorders that affect people include:

-Arthritis: Arthritis is not just one disease. it is a term that covers over 100 medical conditions.
+- Arthritis: Arthritis is not just one disease. it is a term that covers over 100 medical conditions.
 Osteoarthritis (OA) is the most common form of arthritis and generally affects elderly patients.
 The pain experienced in this disorder rises from an inflammation that develops around the knee joint.
 The inflammation occurs as a result of injuries the person faced, or from the daily wear and tear the joint experiences.
 Also, excess strain on the knee muscles lead to wear and tear in the muscular binding, which gives rise to inflammation in the knee.

-Bursitis: is an inflammation of the bursa.
+- Bursitis: is an inflammation of the bursa.
 A bursa is a small fluid-filled sac located near your knee joint.
 This knee pain condition is most common in kids.
-It is mainly caused by repetitive movement in the knee or excess strain.
+Bursitis is mainly caused by repetitive movement in the knee or excess strain.
 In addition, it might occur from a traumatic wound in the knee.

-Knee pain when kneeling Symptoms:
+Knee pain when kneeling symptoms:

 Below are some of the commonly seen symptoms that are associated with knee pain when kneeling.
 Feeling knee pain symbolizes that (YOU) the individual should treat it immediately to prevent the pain from becoming worse.

 - Pain When Kneeling

-- Knee Gives Way.
+- Knee Gives Way

-- Swelling in the Knee.
+- Swelling in the Knee

-- Stiffness in the Knee.
+- Stiffness in the Knee

-- Sensing Pain While Sitting for Prolonged Periods of Time.
+- Sensing Pain While Sitting for Prolonged Periods of Time

-Knee pain when kneeling Relief Tips:
+Knee pain when kneeling relief tips:

 Some of the best knee pain relief is found with the RICE method which you can read about here.
 In addition, NSAID’s (Non-steroidal anti-inflammatory drugs) such as, Advil, Allieve or Motrin might be useful as well.